Skip to main content

 All-black design

 Because all contacts are on the rear, the front surface of Aiko Neostar panels is uniformly black with no visible busbars or gridlines.
-This gives a sleek, modern appearance that is particularly popular for UK homes where aesthetics matter.
+This gives a sleek, modern appearance that is popular for UK homes where aesthetics matter.

 Low-light performance

 Specifications are based on manufacturer data sheets.
 Actual wattage and efficiency may vary slightly by production batch.
 Always confirm exact model specifications with your installer.
+Full Aiko datasheets (PDF) are published on the Aiko Solar product page.
+Ask your installer for the specific revision matching the modules they’ll deliver.

 How much do Aiko solar panels cost in the UK?

 Aiko panels sit at the premium end of the UK solar panel market.
 They are more expensive than mainstream brands like JA Solar or Canadian Solar, but compete on price with SunPower/Maxeon and LONGi Hi-MO X. Prices below are estimates for panels supplied and installed in 2026, including 0% VAT.
+For broader UK pricing context, see our solar panels cost guide.

 System SizeNumber of PanelsEstimated Cost (installed)Cost per Panel